 Did you know: If you put a document into a folder called "public" on the documents tab of a property, client or client group, the items within that folder will be visible for your client, via the client portal?
 Pretty awesome right?
 Just make sure it is exactly that, public, no caps or spaces.
 To see the setup and how your clients can access shared documents, check out our article on how to share property documents with a client.

 Default folder structures can be set up against tasks or properties.
 The setup process is exactly the same for both with the only difference being the first step (Control panel > Properties for properties, and Control panel > Tasks for tasks).
 Properties will be used in the following steps.

 Go to Control panel > Properties and fill out the default document structure field.
 Each new line will be a folder name.
+You can also define subfolders by adding a slash (i.e public/Reports will create a folder named "Reports" that will reside in the folder named "public") .
 Once you're done, click save.

 Default folder structures in properties: After the default structure is saved, newly created properties will adopt the default folder structure.
 To have an existing property adopt a default folder structure, go to the property, click Documents > Add default folder structure.